 Halloween Barm Brack

 No other recipe among all my recipes has been used longer than this one.
-I've been baking Halloween Barm Brack for twenty years now (original recipe comes from this book).
-Well, except last year, when I had pneumonia.
+I've been baking Halloween Barm Brack for twenty one years now (original recipe comes from this book).
+Well, except two years ago, when I had pneumonia.
 Anyway, the Gaelic name for this cake is báirín breac, or ‘speckled loaf,’ referring to the speckles of fruit in the cake.
 Traditionally, Brack is eaten at Halloween.
 Custom has it to bake small objects into the cake, acting as a kind of fortune telling (a ring for soon to be married, a thimble for the opposite, a pea for poverty, a coin for fortune, a stick for a journey).
 This is a sourdough version of the recipe, but feel free to use yeast, if you prefer.
 I usually soak the candied fruit in rum the night before.
 Don't worry, the alcohol will evaporate during baking.

 Sourdough Halloween Barm Brack

 4 cups spelt flour

 1 cup sugar